 Missing celery seeds for your recipe?
-Then there are a few good substitutes for celery seed; common ingredients found in your kitchen.
+Then, there are a few good substitutes for celery seeds, common ingredients in your kitchen.

-Note, using a substitute may slightly alter the flavor of your final product.
-So, choose the right ingredient according to the flavor profile and texture of your recipe.
-The replacement ingredient must be somewhat acceptable in flavor, texture, appearance, and aroma.
+Note using a substitute may slightly alter the flavor of your final product.
+So, choose the suitable ingredient according to your recipe’s flavor profile and texture.
+The replacement ingredient must be flavor, texture, appearance, and aroma acceptable.

 What are Celery Seeds?

-Celery seeds are the fruits of Apium graveolens (a smallage plant), also known as wild celery.
+Celery seeds are the fruits of Apium graveolens (a small plant), also known as wild celery.

 The Greeks used it extensively for home remedies.
-The Romans used it as a flavoring ingredient which later on found its place in many Italian and French cosines.
-From America to the East, dry celery seeds are a prominent ingredient in pickles, salads, and stews.
+The Romans used it as a flavoring ingredient, which later found its place in many Italian and French cuisines.
+These seeds have the versatility to enhance salads, enrich dressings and pickles, elevate brines, and intensify dry marinades.
+Certain recipes distinctly require their unique flavor infusion for a complete culinary experience.

 Although many countries grow celery, the US remains the top producer, followed by Mexico and India.